Violence against women in Pakistan: The Muslim Family Law Ordinance, 1961

-Under the Sunni law there are 12 shares in a deceased person's property, four for males and eight for females.
-The Shia law recognizes nine shares and does not include grandfathers, grandmothers or sons and daughter/s.
 Female children are entitled to half the inheritance of male children; wives inherit one-eighth of their husband's estate.
 The 1962 West Pakistan Muslim Personal Law Shariat Application Act entitled Muslim women to inherit all property, including agricultural property.
 It also extended the Shariat to all of West Pakistan, except tribal areas in the North West Frontier Province.
 The law of inheritance is based on the following principles: All shares are distributed to legal heirs by intestate succession.
 Heirs acquire an absolute interest in specific shares of the estate of their ancestor, even before distribution.
 Vested inheritance may occur.
 For example, if an heir dies before distribution, but was alive at the ancestor's death, the share of his/her vested inheritance passes on to his/ her heirs.

-Domestic Violence during Covid19
+Domestic Violence during COVID-19

 Domestic Violence cases surged during the lock-down period that was imposed because of COVID-19.

 Many media outlets reported cases of domestic violence nationwide.
 Statistics show a 25% rise in domestic violence for one province only.
 Government agencies and NGOs working for the victims have suffered from the Pandemic as well and are lacking in infrastructure.
 Many of the shelters have been turned into quarantine stations due to which domestic violence cases cannot be entertained.
-The government has issued a COVID-19 alert that provides a helpline, 1099, and a Whatsapp number 0333 908 5709, to report cases of domestic violence during lock down.
+The government has issued a COVID-19 alert that provides a helpline, 1099, and a WhatsApp number 0333 908 5709, to report cases of domestic violence during lock down.

+Amidst the COVID-19 lockdowns, lost jobs, economic downturn, and husbands working from home, Pakistan is witnessing a disturbing surge in spousal abuse and domestic violence.